● The Use of Official Statistical Micro Data in Academic Research and Higher Learning

 Long-Term Economic Statistics (LTES) Database

 Long-Term Economic Statistics (LTES) (Kazushi Ohkawa, Miyohei Shinohara, and Mataji Umemura, eds., Toyo Keizai, Inc. 1965-1988) is a series of books that combines systemically historical statistics on the economy of modern Japan through means including estimation and processing across various fields of economic activity.
 These books provide time-series economic statistics since 1868 in accordance with national economics tabulation methods.
-This Historical Economic Statistics Database includes these long-term economic statistics as important economic statistics.
+This Historical Economic Statistics Database is the digitalized data of these long-term economic statistics.

 https://rcisss.ier.hit-u.ac.jp/English/database/ltes.html